IGenBench: Benchmarking the Reliability of Text-to-Infographic Generation: Experiments

 \subsection{Case Study}

 As shown in Figure~\ref{fig:case_study_proportional_area_chart}, we present a representative case involving a proportional area chart displaying ``The Most Visited Websites in the World.''
 The prompt specifies 15 bubbles with sizes proportional to visit counts.
 Nanobanana-Pro generates 16 bubbles instead of the required 15 and exhibits incorrect color encoding for certain data points.
 Seedream and Qwen-Image produce more severe errors, such as incorrect ranking order and garbled text in annotations.
 This case illustrates the difficulty of simultaneously satisfying multiple fine-grained constraints in infographic generation.
-Additional cases are provided in Appendix~\ref{appendix:full_case}.
+Additional representative cases are provided in Appendix~\ref{appendix:full_case}, and the complete case gallery is available on the project website at \url{https://igen-bench.vercel.app/}.